Arsen Bagratuni: Scholarship

-Bagratuni wrote a number of scholarly works, namely in the fields of grammar and linguistics.
+Bagratuni wrote a number of scholarly works, particularly in the fields of grammar and linguistics.
 His earliest work of scholarship is a grammar of the French language (Kerakanutiwn gaghghiakan, 1821), in which he covers French phonology, grammatical structure, morphology and syntax, as well as French poetic language and prosody.
 On the basis of his long study of Classical Armenian literature of the 5th–8th centuries (i.e., the earliest period of written Armenian literature), he wrote an Armenian grammar title Hayeren kerakanutiwn i pets zargatselots (Armenian grammar for the learned, 1852).
 In another work, Skzbunk ughigh khorhelo yev barvok kelo (Principles of thinking correctly and living well, 1857), he addressed general questions of linguistics, such as the nature, role, origin, and development of language.
 For pedagogical purposes, he also wrote a textbook of Classical Armenian in vernacular Armenian titled Tarerk hayeren kerakanutean, which went through eight editions between 1846 and 1875.
 Bagratuni participated in the critical reading of old Armenian manuscripts and the publication of old Armenian works such as those of Agathangelos, Eznik of Kolb, Movses Khorenatsi, and the Armenian versions of the Bible, Basil of Caesarea, and John Chrysostom.
 He also wrote on questions of philosophy and logic, following the teachings of Francis Bacon and empiricist thought.